yashints/yashints.dev/content/posts/2019/09/19/ai-js-game.md

 tags: [showdev, webdev, tensorflowjs, ai]
 ---

-I've been looking into Tensorflow.js recently and have found the whole concept fascinating.
-Previously I wrote a piece on [how to get started](https://yashints.dev/blog/2018/11/27/get-started-with-tensorflowjs), and I intent to write more around all aspects of creating a new model, transfer learning with it, and just use pre-trained models for inference.
+I've been looking into [Tensorflow.js](https://www.tensorflow.org/js) recently and have found the whole concept fascinating.
+Previously I wrote a piece on [how to get started](https://yashints.dev/blog/2018/11/27/get-started-with-tensorflowjs), and I intent to write more around all aspects of creating a new model, transfer learning with it, or just use pre-trained models for inference.

 <!--more-->